slerman12/Help-me/2-Opposing-views.md

 Until Henry's retirement in 2022, which he didn't warn me about and came to me as a surprise from Chenliang, he stayed on as my PhD committee member.

+To this day, Henry hasn’t acknowledged that what I was arguing to him about, had implemented, and had innovated on in 2018 — MHDPA, the method that underpins transformers such as those used in AI models like ChatGPT — was something that goes to my credit in any way.
+In other words, he hasn’t said “hey, you were right!” or anything to that effect, despite the huge foresight and work delivered to him by his own student before even 5 groups in the world had used the method, let alone every iPhone and AI research lab and AI foundation model, as has become the case now.

 > [!NOTE]
 > ### Buffy
 >